open-data-courses/tree-based-models-in-r/chapters/chapter4.md

 What is the main difference between bagged trees and the Random Forest algorithm?

-Hint: The difference is related to the features used at a split point in the decision trees that make up the ensemble.

 <choice>
 <opt text="In Random Forest, the decision trees are trained on a random subset of the rows, but in bagging, they use all the rows.">